Unitychain/zkvote-node/README.md

 # zkvote: Using ZK-SNARK to Implement Decentralized Anonymous Voting on p2p Network
 **zkvote** is a powerful tool for anonymous voting.
-It uses a cryptographic function called ZK-SNARK to keep the voter from revealing its identity.
-It is also built on a peer-to-peer network so that so single entity or authortity can control the access or result of the voting.
+It uses a cryptographic function called a ZK-SNARK to keep the voter from revealing its identity.
+It is also built on a peer-to-peer network so that no single entity or authortity can control the access or result of the voting.
 Moreover, zkvote utilizes a developing standard called Decentralized Identifier (DID) and Verifiable Credential (VC) to prove the validity of the identity.

 ## How it Works?
 ![](https://i.imgur.com/RAAnWn8.png)